APB: All Points Bulletin: Shutdown and relaunch

 On 17 August 2010, Realtime Worlds was placed into administration.
 The administrators intended to keep the company trading whilst they attempted to find a buyer for the firm.
 If a buyer could not be found then the long-term future for the game was uncertain.
 On 16 September 2010, Realtime Worlds announced APB servers were to be shut down "soon" with no specific date given.
 On 11 November 2010, online games company K2 Network purchased APB for £1.5 million.
 No time frame for re-release or reactivation of servers was announced.
 On 16 November 2010, K2 Network's subsidiary company Reloaded Productions announced that APB would be re-launched during the first half of 2011 as a free-to-play game, renamed APB: Reloaded.

 APB in future

-In August, 2019, Little Orbit reached terms to sell the APB IP to Unit Game.
-This is a 'Best of both worlds' deal where Unit Game will take over development for an all-new APB mobile game starting with the Asian market, and then expanding world-wide, while Little Orbit will keep the rights to the current APB Reloaded title on PC, Xbox One, and PlayStation 4 so they can continue to develop and expand that title.
+In August 2019, Little Orbit reached terms to sell the APB IP to Unit Game.
+Under these terms, Unit Game would take over development for an all-new APB mobile game starting with the Asian market and then expand worldwide, while Little Orbit would keep the rights to the current APB Reloaded title on PC, Xbox One, and PlayStation 4 to continue developing and expanding on that title.

+The console versions of APB Reloaded shut down in 2024.
+The Xbox One version ended service by January that year, while the PlayStation 4 version shut down on August 2.